List Decoding Random Euclidean Codes and Infinite Constellations: Prior work on Haar lattices

-These two forms are completely equivalent and we will state only one of them but potentially use any of them depending on whichever is convenient without further explanation. \end{remark} The identity holds in large generality for any reasonably nice function $\rho$'s.
+These two forms are completely equivalent and we will state only one of them but potentially use any of them without further explanation depending on whichever is convenient. \end{remark} The identity holds in large generality for any reasonably nice function $\rho$.
 Perhaps the most important consequence of this formula is that it gives a way to estimate the number of lattice points in a measurable set, which is in turn an ubiquitous primitive in applications.
 Specifically, for our list decoding purposes, essentially the only thing we need to control is the number of lattice points in a ball.
-If we take to be the indicator function of an Euclidean ball centered at $\vy$ of radius $r$ which obviously satisfies the conditions required by the theorem, then the left-hand side (LHS) of \ref{eqn:first-order-avg-formula} is nothing but the expected number of nonzero Haar lattice points in the ball.
-Siegel's formula tells us that this is equal to the RHS of \ref{eqn:first-order-avg-formula} which is actually the volume of the ball.
-This matches our intuition that roughly speaking the number of lattice points in any measurable $\cB$ set should be roughly the ratio between the volume of the set and the volume of a Voronoi cell of the lattice which is $\vol(\cB)/\det(\Lambda)=\vol(\cB)$ since we consider normalized lattices.
-Siegel's formula indicates that Haar distribution on $\sL_n$ behaves typically in a sense that such intuition is indeed true in expectation.
+If we take to be the indicator function of an Euclidean ball centered at $\vy$ of radius $r$ (which obviously satisfies the conditions required by Theorem~\ref{thm:first-order-avg-formula}), then the left-hand side (LHS) of~\eqref{eqn:first-order-avg-formula} is nothing but the expected number of nonzero Haar lattice points in the ball.
+Siegel's formula tells us that this is equal to the RHS of~\eqref{eqn:first-order-avg-formula} which is actually the volume of the ball.
+This matches our intuition that the number of lattice points in any measurable set $\cB$ should be roughly the ratio between the volume of $\cB$ and the volume of a Voronoi cell of the lattice, i.e., $ \card{\Lambda\cap\cB} \approx \vol(\cB)/\det(\Lambda)=\vol(\cB)$ since we consider normalized lattices.
+Siegel's formula indicates that the Haar distribution on $\sL_n$ behaves typically in a sense that such intuition is indeed true in expectation.